Mass Number

 Also known as: A

-The total count of protons and neutrons (collectively called nucleons) in an atom's nucleus, always a whole number, used to identify specific isotopes of an element.
+The total count of protons and neutrons (collectively called nucleons) in an atom's nucleus, always a whole number, used to identify specific isotopes of an.
 Mass number is used to identify specific isotopes, which matters in nuclear medicine (Technetium-99m for imaging), carbon dating (Carbon-14 for archaeology), and nuclear energy (Uranium-235 for fission reactors).

 ๐Ÿ’ก Intuition